Videos and photos of the bookshop launch of The Beasts of Electra Drive

 A shot of pain flickers up in Jaymi, from groin to heart (the Scorpio places).
 Crying out, he springs at his keyboard and starts hammering out multiple batch-reversion commands, until he has reversed Kelly’s work, returned his Beast’s visual world to what it should be, then sealed off the cockroach-hole Kelly wriggled in through.
 Sinking back into his seat, he spits through the open bow window.

-The third of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in the topmost video above, was mini-chapter 53 “Jaymi creates Shigem’s and Kim’s soundtrack”.
+The third of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in my two reading videos above, was mini-chapter 53 “Jaymi creates Shigem’s and Kim’s soundtrack”.
 The text of that mini-chapter is as follows.

 Jaymi pulls his study chair closer to his monitor and rubs his hands in glee: Shigem’s and Kim’s soundtrack!
 This will be a joy.
 It will also be his first attempt at channelling a soundtrack born of two Beasts at once.
 As such, it will derive from their love for each other, despite their not quite having met yet.